The image above shows our Poppy Seed Pod watch on the right.

 Fine jewellery has exerted a profound influence on the world of watchmaking, including:

-Here are two examples of more obvious influences of fine jewellery on watchmaking:
+Here are two examples of obvious influences of fine jewellery on watchmaking:

-Art jewellery based watch design has been inevitable for some time now, as art jewellery influences on watch design has increased in various ways that I’ll detail below.
+Art jewellery based watches have, in my view, been inevitable for some time now, as what can be seen as art jewellery influences on watch design has increased in various ways that I’ll detail here.

-This can be seen in the evolution of watch advertising.
+This can also be seen in the evolution of watch advertising.

 Many luxury watches are now being advertised as if they have the characteristics of art jewellery such as being created by an individual focusing on chosen aesthetics, being influenced by fine art such as by embodying abstract ideals, and having a significant focus on story or concept.

 The jewellery market has already expanded to include art jewellery for more than a century now, and it is an important and growing sector of the market.
-The watch market is very interested in uniqueness and innovation, and in individual creativity, story and concept, which are characteristics of art jewellery.
+Some areas of the watch market are very interested in uniqueness and innovation, and in individual creativity, story and concept, which are characteristics of art jewellery.

-Since everyone has the exact time on the smart-phone in their pocket these days, as well as other functions such as alarms and timers, it is easier for this significant new direction in watch design to place less emphasis on the time-display functionality of a watch, allowing much more focus on the watch as an art object and as an expression of the choices made by the wearer.
+Since most people in the developed world have the exact time on the smart-phone in their pocket these days, as well as other functions such as alarms and timers, it is easier for this significant new direction in watch design to place less emphasis on the time-display functionality of a watch, allowing much more focus on the watch as an art object and as an expression of the choices made by the wearer.

-While not exactly about art jewellery, collaborations between watchmakers and artists have certainly helped blur the lines between fine art, jewellery, and horology, as well as aligning with the market’s desire for uniqueness and watches with a concept or story.
+While not exactly about art jewellery, collaborations between watchmakers and artists have certainly presented fine art and horology together, as well as aligning with the market’s desire for uniqueness and watches with a concept or story.

-Art jewellery has also helped inspire watch brands to explore unconventional materials.
-An example are wood watches, which makes sense as coming from the art jewellery perspective on materials, rather than engineering or fine jewellery influences, and also aligns with recent interest in ecological and environmental concepts.
-The recent fascinating with deliberately patinated bronze watches also makes sense as art jewellery but doesn’t fit fine jewellery or engineering concepts.
+Art jewellery’s acceptance of a wider range of options can also be seen as having helped inspire watch brands to explore unconventional materials.
+An example are wood watches (below), which make sense as coming from the art jewellery perspective on materials, since they don’t make sense as coming from engineering or fine jewellery influences, and they also align with recent interest in ecological and environmental concepts.
+The recent fascination with deliberately patinated bronze watches also makes sense as art jewellery but doesn’t fit fine jewellery or obvious engineering concepts (although there is some degree of a link with bronze used for its corrosion resistant properties in marine contexts).

 Another area of influences from art jewellery (or fine art) which also aligns strongly with the desires of the current watch market are concepts such as personal exploration, uniqueness, concept and story, breaking free from conventions, evoking emotions, presenting challenging perspectives and deserving special focus.